 \[\forall n \in \mathbb{N} \quad : \quad a_n \leq S\]

-Since the sequence is increasing, for each \(n \geq k\) we have:
+Since the sequence is increasing, for every \(n \geq k\) we have:

 \[S - \varepsilon < a_k \leq a_n \leq S\]